 Egg donation is one of the most successful fertility treatment options available to couples.
-It provides you with at least a 60% chance of having a baby.
 It is usually not the first treatment option that a couple thinks about when confronted with infertility, thus it may not be an easy decision to make.
 With that said, thankfully there is an option for women who desire pregnancy that have absent or diminished ovarian function, or have failed fertility treatment thought to be related to egg quality.
 Egg donation is often the most likely way for you to become pregnant and have a healthy baby.

 As with any fertility treatment option, you will be well informed in order to make a decision whether or not to proceed.
 We provide you that opportunity during the Egg Donation Consult.
 The intent of this consult is to provide answers to your questions as well as information about the entire process from donor screening and selection through embryo transfer.
 If you are an established patient, you can anticipate this consult to last about 90 minutes; longer for couples who need a review of their infertility history, a physical exam, semen analysis or other laboratory screening.
 This consult is for your benefit, so we will take as much time as you need in order to be able to make an informed decision.